jnre/mevn-learning/README.md

 npm install -g express
 express express_app
 ```
-packages will be placed in package.json like debug,express... use `npm install` to install/remove packages
+packages will be placed in package.json like debug,express... use `npm install` to install/remove packages\
-**Note** remove jade and `npm install pug --save` change views to pug in app.js and in views folder
+**Note:** remove jade and `npm install pug --save` change views to pug in app.js and in views folder\
+\
+**PACKAGES to have:**\
+- nodemon, use nodemon to run packages
+- pug
+- file-system

 ```
 // error handler
 app.use(function(err, req, res, next) {